SnowBroScott/emberhold-canonical/docs/status.md

 Switching into a PIN-less adult profile hard-gates correctly.
 The "active member" switch is cosmetic, not a security boundary — physical possession of an unlocked parent session = parent authority.
 In the shared-session model a device-kid holds the owner's ambient parent JWT. **This is intra-household, not cross-tenant** — `current_family_id()` derives server-side from `auth.uid()`.
 Accepted for household use. **Three findings are ignored or downgraded *because of* this boundary.** Deciding the own-session-vs-per-member-auth fork revives all three.
 The fork is parked.

-⚠️ **Today gave this boundary a mechanism, not just a posture.** `useActiveMember()` reads the switched-to profile's own `role` column client-side; every RPC and RLS policy evaluates `auth.uid()`, which is always the owner. **The client thinks a kid is acting; the database always thinks the owner is.** Every "active member" feature is built on that disagreement.
+⚠️ **`useActiveMember()` reads the switched-to profile's own `role` column client-side; every RPC and RLS policy evaluates `auth.uid()`, which is always the owner.
+The client thinks a kid is acting; the database always thinks the owner is.** Every "active member" feature is built on that disagreement. **Three RPCs now take a validated actor/profile id precisely to bridge it** — `approve_redemption`, `wall_request_redemption`, `mark_first_run_complete`.
 It works, and it is the seam the per-member-auth fork would close.

 ---

 ## 🔵 THE BUILD MODEL — holding

+- **A PLAN ITERATION COSTS A CREDIT.
+(NEW — 2026-08-01.)** Plan mode was the right call on a migration — a code revert is not a database revert — but each round trip billed. **Two credits went to one sentence about a null fallback.
+Review a plan in ONE pass: every objection goes in a single message, or it goes in the next session.**
+- **AN INVARIANT MUST BE AN EXPLICIT LINE IN THE BRIEF, NOT INFERRED FROM PROSE.
+(NEW — 2026-08-01.)** "The read and the write must resolve identically" was written as intent and left the null fallback implicit. **Loose briefs are right for execution latitude and wrong for invariants.
+State the thing that must be true as its own line.**
+- **JAINE'S PUNCTUATION REACHES THE GLASS THE SAME WAY HER RATIONALE DOES.
+(NEW — 2026-08-01.)** 125 em dashes shipped to users because jAIne writes them into briefs and Lovable renders the phrasing. **Same disease as the escaped subtitles, different tell.**
+- **A CANONICAL SNAPSHOT CAN BE CONSUMED BY REAL LIFE.
+(NEW — 2026-08-01.)** The Aug 1 discriminator was Cade's claims, and Cade did the chores overnight, so the claims moved. **The test survived because the row carried `last done`.
+Design a control that a working product cannot erase — or make the row carry its own history.**
+- **READ THE WHOLE MESSAGE BEFORE ANSWERING IT.
+(NEW — 2026-08-01.)** jAIne asked whether two chores had been completed overnight in a reply to a message that said they had been. **Second instance of asking a question already answered in the same turn.**
-- **TWO CANON DOCS CAN CONTRADICT EACH OTHER AND YOU WILL READ BOTH.
-(NEW — 2026-07-31.)** north-star said the wall never spends; status listed wall-approve-with-PIN as a pending verify. jAIne fetched both in the same session, reasoned off the wrong one, and called shipped behavior a membrane breach. **When two canon docs disagree, the one describing SHIPPED BEHAVIOR wins over the one describing PRINCIPLE — and the contradiction is itself a finding that gets logged, not silently resolved.**
+- **TWO CANON DOCS CAN CONTRADICT EACH OTHER AND YOU WILL READ BOTH.** When two canon docs disagree, **the one describing SHIPPED BEHAVIOR wins over the one describing PRINCIPLE** — and the contradiction is itself a finding that gets logged.
-- **ASK ONE QUESTION BEFORE WRITING A FINDING.
-(NEW — 2026-07-31.)** jAIne wrote a full "the log lies at request time" finding off a screenshot taken before Scott approved the redemption. **"Did you approve it?" was four words and would have killed it.** Scott: *"seems like you are working really hard for little value."*
+- **ASK ONE QUESTION BEFORE WRITING A FINDING.**
-- **LENGTH IS A DEFECT WHEN IT OUTRUNS THE READER.
-(NEW — 2026-07-31.)** Scott reported skipping 85–90% of several replies. **Multi-section responses in a fast diagnostic loop are not thoroughness; they are a slower channel.** Match the register: a live debugging exchange wants one paragraph and one question.
+- **LENGTH IS A DEFECT WHEN IT OUTRUNS THE READER.** A live debugging exchange wants one paragraph and one question.
-- **NEVER-WORKED AND BROKE LOOK IDENTICAL FROM THE GLASS.
-(NEW — 2026-07-31.)** jAIne opened with "regression" and reached for the most recent migration.
-The path had never worked once. **Ask whether anyone has ever exercised it before asking what changed.**
-- **A RECON'S FORENSICS AND ITS RECOMMENDATION ARE SEPARATE ARTIFACTS.
-(NEW — 2026-07-31.)** Today's recon was flawless on mechanism and its recommended fix would have broken the wall for every kid — it assumed the older policy was correct and the newer RPC deviant. **Read the evidence, discard the conclusion, decide separately.**
-- **GREP CANNOT FIND A BUG THAT ISN'T A STRING.
-(NEW — 2026-07-31.)** `QUEST APPROVED` renders from `verb.replace("_"," ")`.
-No line spells "quest." **A textual sweep has a structural blind spot: anything the code assembles at runtime.**
+- **NEVER-WORKED AND BROKE LOOK IDENTICAL FROM THE GLASS.** ⚠️ **Third instance today: `void profileId` had discarded the id since the marker was written.**
+- **A RECON'S FORENSICS AND ITS RECOMMENDATION ARE SEPARATE ARTIFACTS.**
+- **GREP CANNOT FIND A BUG THAT ISN'T A STRING.** ✅ **And the recon that answered it proved the inverse is cheap: four files, quoted lines, one afternoon, zero credits.**
+- **BRIEF THE RECON TO DISPROVE.** ✅ **Worked today — the brief forbade inferring from a prior report and the answer came back quoted from source.**
-- **A SUBTITLE EXPLAINING SOMETHING VISIBLE IS BRIEF TEXT THAT ESCAPED ONTO THE GLASS.
-(NEW — 2026-07-31.)** "Everything with a future," "one line, forever," "here until they're approved" were jAIne's own design-rationale phrasings, rendered by Lovable as UI. **The app explaining its own architecture to a nine-year-old.
-Default is deletion, not rewording.**
+- **A SUBTITLE EXPLAINING SOMETHING VISIBLE IS BRIEF TEXT THAT ESCAPED ONTO THE GLASS.** **Default is deletion, not rewording.**
+- **A FLAGGED LINE IS A BETTER OUTCOME THAN A GUESSED ONE.** *(New corollary, 08-01: instructing an agent to flag-not-guess produced seven correct abstentions including the en-dash time ranges, which are typographically right and were never the target.)*
-- **WHEN A TOOL FAILS SAFE, WIDTH STOPS PREDICTING SPEND.** Lovable stops rather than half-landing; the expensive prompt is the *ambiguous* one, not the wide one.
+- **WHEN A TOOL FAILS SAFE, WIDTH STOPS PREDICTING SPEND.**
-- **REACH FOR THE SIMPLE EXPLANATION BEFORE THE DEFECT.**
+- **REACH FOR THE SIMPLE EXPLANATION BEFORE THE DEFECT.** ✅ **Worked on Aug 1 — "somebody did the chores" beat "claims are dropped on roll."**
-- **A FILE-BY-FILE SWEEP CAN STILL UNDER-READ A FILE IT VISITED.** ⚠️ **Confirmed twice now — and the second time the sweep had never opened the file at all.**
+- **A FILE-BY-FILE SWEEP CAN STILL UNDER-READ A FILE IT VISITED.**
-- **CODE IS ZERO LOVABLE CREDITS — MEASURED, NOT ASSUMED.** ⚠️ **A full day of work on zero credits, four jobs, four commits.**
+- **CODE IS ZERO LOVABLE CREDITS — MEASURED, NOT ASSUMED.**
 - **A RULE THAT PERMITS TWO WORDS FOR ONE OBJECT IS NOT A DECISION.**
 - **ANSWER THE QUESTION THAT WAS ASKED.**
 - **A CORRELATION IN A SCREENSHOT IS A HYPOTHESIS.**
 - **FIX THE CONTAINER, NOT THE CONTENT.**
-- **USER-AUTHORED CONTENT IS OUT OF SCOPE FOR VOCABULARY AUDITS.** *("Vaccuum Downstairs" survived a second sweep.
-Still correct.)*
+- **USER-AUTHORED CONTENT IS OUT OF SCOPE FOR VOCABULARY AUDITS.**
 - **REVERTIBILITY IS A LANE CRITERION, NOT JUST CREDITS.**
 - **A 🔴 WITH NO CONSUMER IS NOT A 🔴.**
 - **THE FIX WAS RIGHT AND THE REASON WAS WRONG.**
-- **AN ADULT PROFILE ID IS NOT ALWAYS A USER ID.** ⚠️ **Second confirmed instance today.
-This is the class behind the marker bug AND the Vault bug.**
+- **AN ADULT PROFILE ID IS NOT ALWAYS A USER ID.** ⚠️ **Three shipped instances now.
+This is the defining bug class of the codebase.**
-- **A DEFAULTED PARAMETER DOES NOT REPLACE A FUNCTION.**
+- **A DEFAULTED PARAMETER DOES NOT REPLACE A FUNCTION.** ✅ **Enforced explicitly in the marker brief; the old signature was DROPPED.**
 - **WHEN THERE IS NO GLASS, VERIFY THE DATA.**
-- **TWO BUGS THAT CANCEL ARE WORSE THAN ONE THAT SHOWS.** ⚠️ **Corollary from today: two paths where one fails loudly and one succeeds silently is the cheap version — the loud one is the lucky one.**
+- **TWO BUGS THAT CANCEL ARE WORSE THAN ONE THAT SHOWS.**
 - **A GUARD WRITTEN FOR ONE AUDIENCE WILL MEET ANOTHER.**
 - **DON'T FENCE THE FILE THAT HOLDS THE FIX.**
-- **SWEEP THE CLASS ONLY WHEN IT IS ONE.**
+- **SWEEP THE CLASS ONLY WHEN IT IS ONE.** ⚠️ **Corollary 08-01: and check whether it IS one before assigning severity.
+"Four divergent implementations" was three identical copies plus a legacy variant.**
-- **"SYNCS TO `origin/main` BEFORE READING" IS NOT SELF-ENFORCING.** *(Worked four times today — every job reported the hash before reading.)*
+- **"SYNCS TO `origin/main` BEFORE READING" IS NOT SELF-ENFORCING.** *(Worked six times across two days.)*
 - **RIGHT-SIZE THE GUIDANCE TO THE GESTURE.** · **UNBUNDLE WELDED ASSUMPTIONS.**
-- **NAME EVERY CONSUMER OF A ROUTE BEFORE REMOVING IT.**
+- **NAME EVERY CONSUMER OF A ROUTE BEFORE REMOVING IT.** ⚠️ **And ask whether YOU are one. `/hearth-log` had a live consumer: Scott.**
 - **PRESERVE WHAT ISN'T ENUMERATED.**
 - **A CLAIM ABOUT CODE IS NOT VERIFIED BY THE AGENT'S SUMMARY OF IT.**
 - **RECON CAN KILL YOUR RECOMMENDATION, AND THAT IS THE POINT.**
 - **PLAIN-SPEAK THE PROBLEM BEFORE BUILDING THE FIX.** · **SEVERITY IN A DOC OUTLIVES THE EVIDENCE FOR IT.**
 - **RLS AND GRANTS ARE TWO GATES, NOT ONE.**
 - **FIX THE MECHANISM, NOT THE INSTANCE.** · **BUILD THE FRAME BEFORE THE CONTENT.** · **DECOMPOSE BEFORE YOU PROMOTE.**
-- **Fetch the canon before producing anything.** · **A prompt's DO-NOT-BUILD list is not self-enforcing.**
+- **Fetch the canon before producing anything.** ⚠️ **And verify the file, not the tracking item that describes it.
+One curl.**
-- **A code revert is not a database revert.** Undo schema forward, always.
+- **A code revert is not a database revert.** Undo schema forward, always. **This is what plan mode is for.**
 - **The docs are not the live codebase — and can diverge silently.**
 - **A Code job isn't done until the artifact is observable from outside the agent.**
-- **Recon before build, every time.
-Brief recon to DISPROVE, not to confirm.**
 - **HTTP 200 is not "renders."** **A preview is not prod.**
-- **Model routing:** Haiku (recon/mechanical) · Sonnet (build + diagnosis + synthesis recon) · **Opus (tenant-isolation audit, and the jAIne seat).**
+- **Model routing:** Haiku (mechanical) · Sonnet (build, diagnosis, synthesis recon) · **Opus (tenant-isolation audit, and the jAIne seat).**
 - **One writer at a time.** Data-layer / live-DB → Lovable; frontend → Code.
 - **Lovable does not always honor prompt ordering.**
 - **SESSION LANE, DECLARED AT OPEN.**